growdigital/forestgarden.wales/content/blog/windbreak-hedges-exposed-coastal-site.md

 draft: false
 ---

-At last Saturday’s pruning workshop by [The People’s Orchard](http://www.stdogmaelsabbey.org.uk/peoplesorchard) I was chatting with some people from [Fishguard](https://en.wikipedia.org/wiki/Fishguard).
+At last Saturday’s [pruning workshop](https://www.forestgarden.wales/status/190126-thepeoplesorchard/) by [The People’s Orchard](http://www.stdogmaelsabbey.org.uk/peoplesorchard) I was talking with some people from [Fishguard](https://en.wikipedia.org/wiki/Fishguard).
 They’re interested in creating a forest garden but they’re in an incredibly windy spot by the sea.

 There is nothing like a challenge to get the brain working.
 Forest Garden Wales is a good 7 miles from the sea, so although we have a lot of wind, being at the top of the valley, we don’t get any salty sea wind.
 Which is handy, because I really like [Amelanchiers](https://pfaf.org/user/plant.aspx?LatinName=Amelanchier+canadensis) (Juneberries), and apparently they don’t tolerate maritime exposure.

 So, I drew up a short list of possibles.
-I would use three deep windbreak hedge, with some sacrificial pioneers at the outermost edge.
-Exactly goes what where would depend on where the sun is and what the soil is like.
+I would use a three deep windbreak hedge, with some sacrificial pioneers at the outermost edge.
+Exactly what goes where would depend on where the sun is and what the soil is like.
 In no particular order:

 * [Saltbush](https://pfaf.org/user/plant.aspx?latinname=Atriplex+halimus) (Atriplex halimus).
 Even when grown in non-coastal sites, it still tastes salty!
 * [Gorse](https://pfaf.org/user/Plant.aspx?LatinName=Ulex+europaeus) (Ulex europaeus).
 Fantastic pollinator plant, year round flowers in some places, plus you can make wine from the flowers.
 Spiky.
 Some people don’t like it.